ERF: Energy Research and Forecasting Model: Numerical Methodology

 \subsection{Choosing the Timestep}

-The solver timestep can be fixed by the user or computed dynamically at each timestep based on the user-specified Courant--Friedrich--Lewy (CFL) number---i.e., adaptive time stepping.
-For the compressible equations, the adaptive timestep calculation uses the acoustic CFL constraint.
-We note that when using semi-implicit substepping, the vertical mesh spacing does not appear in the time step calculation.
-For the anelastic equations, the adaptive timestep calculation uses the advective CFL constraint, which is determined by the fluid speed rather than the sound speed and thus allows much larger timesteps.
+The solver timestep can be specified by the user or computed dynamically at each timestep based on the user-specified Courant--Friedrich--Lewy (CFL) number which we call ${\rm CFL}_{\rm user}$ here ---i.e., adaptive time stepping.
+For the compressible equations, the adaptive timestep calculation uses the acoustic CFL constraint, i.e. if not using the semi-implicit substepping we define

+when using semi-implicit acoustic substepping the vertical mesh spacing does not appear in the time step calculation, i.e.

+Note that the minimum value is computed over all cells at this level of resolution in the domain, and for variable mesh spacing, the local value of $\Delta z$ is used for each cell.

+For the anelastic equations, the adaptive timestep calculation uses the advective CFL constraint, which is determined by the fluid speed rather than the sound speed and thus allows much larger timesteps, i.e.

-When using substepping, if the substep size is not specified by the user (as a fixed value or an even number of substeps per timestep), ERF's default behavior is to utilize 6 substeps per timestep, which matches WRF.
+When using acoustic substepping for the compressible equations, the size of the acoustic substep can be specified by the user, dynamically computed using a user-specified "substepping CFL number", or calculated as a fixed fraction of the total timestep (with the constraint that the full timestep must be an even multiple of the substepping timestep).
+If the substep size is not specified by the user, ERF's default behavior is to utilize 6 substeps per timestep, which matches WRF.
 Both WRF and ERF default to using just one substep in the first RK stage since \citet{wicker_time-splitting_2002} showed that using only one substep in the first RK stage had no noticeable loss of accuracy or stability.

 We note that because acoustic substepping does not involve all the variables, and solving it does not require re-computation of source terms or evaluation of the equation of state, one substep is considerably computationally cheaper than one RK stage.
 Thus, substepping can be viewed as a way to reduce total computational cost by enabling a larger overall timestep $\Delta t$.
 The selection of the vertical direction to be treated implicitly reflects that the mesh spacing in the vertical is often smaller than the mesh spacing in the horizontal, thus this implicitness removes the vertical mesh spacing from the CFL time step limitation.